 You and your caregivers are essential partners with us in this mission.
-To honor your wishes, we need your commitment to tell us about your pain and other symptoms, needs and any questions you or your family may have, so we can address them quickly.
+To honor your wishes, we need your commitment to tell us about your pain, needs and any questions you or your family may have, so we can address them quickly.